 Here are some links to other useful information:

-Web MD page on
+Web MD information on ADD & Symptoms

 For other helpful information, click Start Here or on one of the links below.